 Vanderbilt’s mission includes educating its students in all respects: intellectually, socially, ethically, spiritually, and emotionally.
 This mission is evident in much that we do and in our strategic vision that builds on Vanderbilt’s unique strengths.
 The University’s residential community of students, faculty, and staff is one that educates the whole person.
 Its commitment to a diverse, civil, collegial, small-class environment demonstrates that at Vanderbilt, faculty, students, and staff work as intellectual partners, and that mentoring and support always accompany academic engagement.
 We succeed only if our University is engaged in all elements of the development of the human potential in each of us.

-What students may expect of Vanderbilt is articulated in the University’s mission statement, in the catalogues of the colleges and schools , in Equal Opportunity statement , and in the Statement of Principles found in the Faculty Manual .
+What students may expect of Vanderbilt is articulated in the University’s mission statement, in the catalogs of the colleges and schools , in Equal Opportunity statement , and in the Statement of Principles found in the Faculty Manual .

 What students may expect of each other, and the principles that form the basis of what the University expects of students, are articulated in the Community Creed, Vanderbilt’s social honor code.
 The Student Handbook is designed to acquaint students with the specifics of the standards expected of them as members of University community.
 The policies and regulations delineated in the handbook apply to all students enrolled at Vanderbilt.